Cosmo-Tech/cosmotech-api-javascript-client/docs/DatasetApi.md

 let apiInstance = new CosmotechApi.DatasetApi();
 let organizationId = "organizationId_example"; // String | the Organization identifier
 let datasetId = "datasetId_example"; // String | the Dataset identifier
-let datasetRole = new CosmotechApi.DatasetRole(); // DatasetRole | the new Dataset default security.
-apiInstance.setDatasetDefaultSecurity(organizationId, datasetId, datasetRole).then((data) => {
+let datasetRole = new CosmotechApi.DatasetRole(); // DatasetRole | This change the dataset default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the dataset. apiInstance.setDatasetDefaultSecurity(organizationId, datasetId, datasetRole).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {